tuberry/shuzhi/README.md

 ### Manual

-The latest and supported version should only work on the the most current stable version of GNOME Shell.
+The latest and supported version should only work on the most current stable version of GNOME Shell.

 ```bash
 git clone https://github.com/tuberry/shuzhi.git && cd shuzhi